-If you wish to, you can now use the internet to book appointments with a GP, request repeat prescriptions for any medications you take regularly and look at your medical record online.
-You can also still use the telephone or call in to the surgery for any of these services as well.
+If you wish to, you can use the internet to request repeat prescriptions for any medications you take regularly and look at your medical record online.
+Online access can be requested on behalf of someone else (known as Proxy Access).
+Booking appointments with a GP is not currently available online.
+You can also use the telephone or call in to the surgery for any of these services as well.
 It’s your choice.

 Being able to see your record online might help you to manage your medical conditions.
 It also means that you can even access it from anywhere in the world should you require medical treatment on holiday.
 If you decide not to join or wish to withdraw, this is your choice and practice staff will continue to treat you in the same way as before.
 This decision will not affect the quality of your care.